edwinpopham/sports-team-manager/README.md

-# sports-team-manager
+# Sports Team Manager

-A platform for managing a sports team
+This application aims to help sports team managers with their duties.